chazkiker2/chazkiker2/README.md

 I'm a Software Engineer & Full Stack Web Developer who is completely absorbed in coding.

 #### 🌱 I’m currently working on:
- - Software Engineer at The Motley Fool 🃏
+ - Principal Software Engineer at The Motley Fool 🃏

 #### 🥹 Things I'm passionate about
  - Automating day-to-day processes (via custom bots or other integrations)